Add Automation Actions

 Red Canary’s Microsoft Teams integration allows Teams messages to be created as part of an automation playbook.

-1. Add a custom incoming webhook within Microsoft Teams.
+1. Add a custom incoming webhook or Workflow URL within Microsoft Teams.

 Add a Teams notification to an automation playbook